 For a team to collaborate it will need access to their platforms, but most importantly understanding of the high-level goal that needs to be achieved.
 How every-one member's strengths and know-how will contribute to a teams engagement and commitment.

 Timeline and quality planning.

 You need to place all the right elements to create a good timeline:

 - Define the project with the team and project stakeholder/sponsor.

 - Brainstorm to define deliverables for the project.

 - Categorize all the tasks and divide them into groups.

 Sometimes we forget to assign a category to the tasks, this way you can easily identify those that need to be done in collaboration between different business units.
 For example, customer feedback, might not always be received by the product team and you might find that the IT support or helpdesk will get the call, support agents will open a ticket in their IT support software.
 So if their software platform is not connected and has no communication with the product stakeholder it will probably fall off the tracks.

 It is crucial that everyone involved is aligned in the way they will communicate within the organization to achieve the project's goals.
 You can see this Development Board or an Administrators Tasks Board for some great ways to apply Trello into any team’s communication process.

 You might want to look into the Trello API to build your custom power-up that can achieve the communications goals you have set for your team.
-If you want to understand how to create a successful integration between any software platform and Trello, please read these rules to build a Powerup.
+If you want to understand how to create a successful integration between any software platform and Trello, please read these golden rules to build a Powerup.